Treating Fatigue with Acupuncture and Alternative Medicine

 Acupuncture

 Most patients suffering from fatigue are experiencing a deficiency of vital energy (Qi).
 Qi is the basic energy that facilitates physiological and neurological functions throughout the body.
-In Chinese Medicine, other symptoms of fatigue are: loose stool, bruise easily, lethargic and sleeping more than 9 hours, light menstrual flow or amenorrhea (no menstrual flow), low libido, shortness of breath and feeling cold.
-In Chinese medicine we identify the pattern that reflects the entirety of one’s symptoms.
-I recommend weekly acupuncture for 4-6 weeks and then reassess the progress.
-Depending on how long the person has been fatigued will determine length of treatment, as more chronic fatigue will take longer to see results.
+In Chinese medicine, other symptoms of fatigue are: loose stool, bruising easily, lethargy, sleeping more than 9 hours, light menstrual flow or amenorrhea (no menstrual flow), low libido, shortness of breath, and feeling cold.

 Chinese Herbs

-Kidney: fatigue, low back pain, internal cold, low libido and frequent urination
+Kidney: fatigue, low back pain, internal cold, low libido, and frequent urination

-Spleen: fatigue, diarrhea/loose stools, gas/bloating, bruising and internal cold
+Spleen: fatigue, diarrhea/loose stools, gas/bloating, bruising, and internal cold

-Heart: fatigue, restless sleep, worry, heart palpitations and shortness of breath
+Heart: fatigue, restless sleep, worry, heart palpitations, and shortness of breath

-Lung: Fatigue, weak immunity, chronic cough, allergies, shortness of breath and asthma
+Lung: fatigue, weak immunity, chronic cough, allergies, shortness of breath, and asthma

 Supplements

-5HTP: precursor to serotonin, for deeper sleep, anxiety and inhibiting pain
+5HTP: precursor to serotonin, for deeper sleep, anxiety, and inhibiting pain

 Exercise